dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 # Setting Up OpenCL
 **Note:** This guide is adapted from other sources and is not definitive or up to date.

-**Tip for Linux users:** For extra information on how to satisfy the OpenCL requirement, please read [How to set up OpenCL in Linux](http://wiki.tiker.net/OpenCLHowTo).
+**Tip for Linux users:** Read [How to set up OpenCL in Linux](http://wiki.tiker.net/OpenCLHowTo) for extra information on how to satisfy the OpenCL requirement

 ## Setup instructions
 ### macOS (Mavericks and newer):